CCBDA-UPC/Cloud-Computing-QuickStart/Quick-Start-Markdown.md

-# Markdown codes for "Horizontal Rule"
+# Markdown code for "Horizontal Rule"

 ```